Resveratrol With Pterostilbene

 Furthermore, inhibition of adipogenic differentiation and preadipocyte proliferation occurs in a Sirt1 dependent manner.
 The authors put forward that the induction of intracellular pathways by resveratrol may one day act as a target in the treatment of obesity related endocrine and metabolic effects.

-When applied topically to the face, resveratrol cream was shown to support against acne.
-There was also a significant reduction in lesions.
+When applied topically to the face, resveratrol cream may help to support against non-cystic acne.
+There may also be a significant reduction in lesions.

 The synergy between the two does not increase mRNA levels, but does inhibit the ubiquitin-proteasome pathway.
 Furthermore, this synergy between these two components leads to enhancements of anti-oxidative properties and neuroprotection effects.

-As mentioned above, resveratrol can cross the blood-brain barrier and is able to support the human cerebral blood flow.
-It is also thought to suppress the release of glutamate in the neurons, thus playing a role in the control of glutaminergic signaling.
+As mentioned above, resveratrol can cross the blood-brain barrier and is able to support the human cerebral blood flow [4-CHANGE pos].
+It is also thought to suppress the release of glutamate in the neurons, thus playing a role in the control of glutaminergic signaling .